 Real time spectral data is a huge benefit in photochemical reactions.
 The UV-150 photochemical reactor offers an optional spectrometer allowing spectral intensity, wavelengths, and reactant adsorption to be measured.

 The reactor is provided with a fixture to clamp a fibre-optic probe.
 This probe conveys light to a spectrometer for analysis.
 The position of the fixture enables the probe to ‘look through’ the reactor directly towards the lamp.
 This allows the relative spectral intensity of the reactants to be measured as the reaction occurs.

 Vapourtec can supply a suitable fibre-optic probe and CCD Spectrometer if required.

 Interlocked for safety

 Safety is fundamental in the UV-150 photochemical reactor design.
 The light source is completely enclosed allowing it to be safely used in a standard laboratory fume cabinet without any additional light shielding.

-The power supply to the reactor is interlocked ensuring power is safely and automatically disconnected if the lamp become exposed.
-The forced ventilation system prevents build-up of flammable gases or vapours.
+The power supply to the reactor is interlocked ensuring power is safely and automatically disconnected if the lamp becomes exposed.
+The forced ventilation system prevents the build-up of flammable gases or vapours.